SwedbankPay/developer.swedbankpay.com/_includes/sort-order-payment-menu.md

 instrument the customer used to pay, and let it be the first option next time they visit you.

-## Sort The Payment Menu Order
+## Sort And Restrict The Payment Menu Order

 Choosing the order is very easy.
 You simply add the `array` field `restrictedToInstruments`, and the order you enter the payment instruments is the order they will appear in the menu.

-Please remember that `restrictToInstruments` both sorts and restricts.
+Please remember that `restrictedToInstruments` both sorts and restricts.
 Only the payment instruments included in the `array` will appear, so it is crucial that you include all the instruments you want to offer.

 I.e. if you populate the field with ["Swish","CreditCard","Trustly"], Swish will appear as the first option, card as the second and Trustly third.
 In this